A Leader in Creating a Sustainable Future

 Putting Energy to Work

 Examples of our sustainable initiatives abound: from efficient heating, cooling, and lighting systems to geothermal wells and point-of-use water systems, or from Dining Services recycling cooking oil to our student-driven campus recycling program.
 Perhaps the most impressive example is our “Alfond Array,” one of the state’s largest solar photovoltaic arrays.
-Made up of almost 700 solar panels on the Alfond Athletic Center, this 175 kWh system produces almost 11% of the electricity used on campus.
+Made up of almost 700 solar panels on the Alfond Athletic Center, this 175 kWh system, installed by ReVision Energy, produces almost 11% of the electricity used on campus.
 Here’s what we’ve gained from this system alone since 2012:

 - Offset 1,247 gallons of gas